miksim0827/android-class-272/README.md

 # android-class-272
-This project for android class 274 tutorial.
+This project for android class 272 tutorial

-license For any purpose.
+license: For any purpose